epfl-ada/ada-2021-project-therealabracadabra/README.md

 Timeline:
 - 29/11 - 5/12: Build all files that will be used for the analysis.
 - 26/12 - 12/12: Apply the methods given below and calculate the tests of probabilities.
 - 12/12 - 17/12: Plot the graphs and apply the relevant methods on a 3rd newspaper.
+Webstite creation.

 Organization:
 - François Charroin: Sentiment and emotion analysis